Joelma Building fire

 Edifício Praça da Bandeira, formerly known as the Joelma Building, is a 25-story building in downtown São Paulo, Brazil, completed in 1971, located at Avenida 9 de Julho, 225.
 On 1 February 1974, an air conditioning unit on the twelfth floor overheated, starting a fire.
 Because flammable materials had been used to furnish the interior, the entire building was engulfed in flames within twenty minutes.
 Of the 756 people occupying the building at the time, 179 were killed and 300 injured.

 The Joelma Building fire happened less than two years after another deadly fire in downtown São Paulo, that of the Andraus Building.
 As of 2021, the Joelma fire remains the second-worst skyscraper fire ever in terms of the death toll, after the collapse of the World Trade Center in New York City on September 11, 2001.

 Fire safety problems

 While the Joelma Building is a reinforced fire-resistant concrete hull construction, its interior was furnished with flammable items.
 Partitions, desks and chairs were made of wood, while ceilings were composed of cellulose fiber tiles set in wood strappings.
 The curtains and carpets were also flammable.

-At the time, no emergency lights, posted in fire alarms, fire sprinkler systems, or emergency exits were fitted to the building.
-There was only elevators and a common stairwell, which both running the full height of the building.
+At the time, no emergency lights, fire alarms, fire sprinkler systems, or emergency exits were installed in the building.
+There were only elevators and a common stairwell, which both ran the full height of the building.
 An air conditioning unit on the twelfth floor, which started the fire, needed a special type of circuit breaker, which was unavailable at the time it was installed.
 In order to use this unit, it was installed bypassing the twelfth floor electrical control panel.